AdobeDocs/experience-manager-65.sv-SE/help/journey-headless/developer/update-your-content.md

 Folders act as containers for assets and other folders.
 They reflect the structure of the AEM content repository.

-The Assets REST API exposes access to the properties of a folder; for example its name, title, etc. Assets are exposed as child entities of folders, and sub-folders.
+The Assets REST API exposes access to the properties of a folder; for example, its name, title, and so on.
+Assets are exposed as child entities of folders, and sub-folders.

 >[!NOTE]
 >